Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Forced Turbulence

-Possibly, the scaling exponents may also depend on the spatial dimensions and the interactions of incompressible and compressible components.
-Three-dimensional simulations and analyses of compressible Navier-Stokes turbulence \citep{ConservativeCascadeKinetic2012,CascadeKineticEnergy2013,ScalingLawsCompressible2017} demonstrate that the total energy spectrum follows a $k^{-5/3}$ scaling, while the compressible component exhibit a $k^{-2}$ scaling at moderate Mach number which is defined as the ratio of fluid velocity over the speed of sound.
+Even if the fluid is incompressible, the scaling may also deviate from Kolmogorov's $k^{-5/3}$ scaling.
+Previous two-dimensional incompressible Navier-Stokes numerical experiments \citep{NonrobustnessTwoDimensionalTurbulent2007} imply that the universality of Kolmogorov's $k^{-5/3}$ is not robust and depends on the resolution of scales below the driving scale.
+When these scales are well resolved, the energy spectrum exhibits a $k^{-2}$ scaling; otherwise, it exhibits a $k^{-5/3}$ scaling.
+Simulations of ideal conformal fluid with numerical dissipation \citep{FractalDimensionTurbulent2017} seem to find such an additional scaling.
+Also, the scaling exponents may depend on the spatial dimensions and the interactions of the incompressible and the compressible components.
+Three-dimensional simulations and analyses of compressible Navier-Stokes turbulence \citep{ConservativeCascadeKinetic2012,CascadeKineticEnergy2013,ScalingLawsCompressible2017} demonstrate that the total energy spectrum follows a $k^{-5/3}$ scaling, while the compressible component exhibits a $k^{-2}$ scaling at moderate Mach number which is defined as the ratio of fluid velocity over the speed of sound.
 As Mach number increases, the interactions between the compressible and incompressible components will become stronger and hence influence the scaling behaviors.
 In our case, the velocity of the flow is much less than the speed of sound $c_{s} = 1/\sqrt{2}$ in the two-dimensional conformal boundary, which results in a small Mach number.